SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "Do you know how to help me with anxiety?"
 Pinkie asks.

 "The first thing is, you can use my butterfly grove whenever you want.
-It's very relaxing and can help a lot with stress and anxiety."
+It's very relaxing and I use it all the time when I feel stressed or overwhelmed."

 Pinkie nods.

 "But, more importantly, I want you to talk to me every week about everything that's causing you anxiety.
-I might not be able to solve all your problems, but I'm a great listening."
+I might not be able to solve all your problems, but it always helps to have a friend listen, and I can teach you the skills I use to cope."

 Fluttershy hugs Pinkie.

-Pinkie hugs back.
-"Thank you, Fluttershy."

-Fluttershy says as the hug ends, "I know the perfect place for us to talk weekly at, and another friend would be there too."
+"I know the perfect place for us to talk weekly at, and another friend would be there too."
 Fluttershy nods her head at Rarity.

-Rarity steps forward and smiles at Pinkie.
+Rarity smiles at Pinkie.
 "Darling, I know how hard it is to constantly be doing stuff, either for a friend or for a customer.
-You need to take a break from time to time so you don't burn out."
+You need to take a break from time to time so you don't over-exert yourself."

 Pinkie asks, "What do you suggest then?"

-"I want you to come with me and Fluttershy to our weekly sap trips.
+"I want you to come with me and Fluttershy to our weekly spa trips.
 It will give you a much needed break and two of your closest friends to talk to the whole time."

 Pinkie's eyes were full of tears again as she hugs Rarity. "thank you!"

 Rarity hugs back.

 Applejack steps forward next.
 "I know how hard it is to ask for help, but you need to be able to do it.
-Asking you girls for help was the best decision I ever made.
+Learning to ask others for help when I need it was one of the best decisions I ever made.
 We all love you and would help you do anything."

 Pinkie asks, "How do I know when I should ask for help?"

 "When it's too much to handle.
 When you get anxious and can't do it anymore.
-When your tired and just want some help.
+Or when you're tired and just need a break.
 It's not a science, but you'll get used to it and have a sense for it after a while.
 You can even come to me if you need help deciding if you need help or not."

 Pinkie and Applejack chuckle together as they hug.

 "Thank you, Applejack."

 Rainbow steps forward now.
 "Thank you, Pinkie.
-You've been the shining light of this town and us here now.
+You're the shining light of this town and for your friends.
 Without you, I don't know if we'd all be friends."

 Pinkie blushes as she looks at Rainbow.

 Rainbow continues.
 "We love you Pinkie.
-We will always be your friend, and always be there for you.
-Even knowing everything you hid from us, all of our first thought's were, 'what can I do to help Pinkie?'"
+We will always be your friend, and we'll always be there for you.
+Even knowing everything you hid from us, all of our first thoughts were, 'what can I do to help Pinkie?'"

 Pinkie's blush grew bigger.
 "There is something I've been wanting to ask you…"